 Once processing is complete, you can click the User assignment icon and select Participant list to view assigned users.

-If the Participant list users look correct, the group can be finalised as described in the next step.
+If the users assigned in the Participant list look correct, the group can be finalised as described in the next step.
+If the Participant list users are not as expected, edit the group and review changes.

 Processor Name: de.imc.clix.comp.groupmanagement.targetgroup.job.RuleSetProcessorJob